 Single MRI images are called slices.
 The images can be stored on a computer or printed on film.
 One exam produces many images.

 MRI - lower extremity; Magnetic resonance imaging - leg; Magnetic resonance imaging - lower extremity; MRI - ankle; Magnetic resonance imaging - ankle; MRI - femur; MRI - leg

 You will be asked to wear a hospital gown or clothes without metal zippers or snaps (such as sweatpants and a t-shirt).
+Make sure you take off your watch, jewelry and wallet.
 Some types of metal can cause blurry images.

 You will lie on a narrow table that slides into a tunnel-like scanner.

 Some exams use a special dye (contrast).
 Most of the time, you will get the dye through a vein in your arm or hand before the test.
 Sometimes, the dye is given into a joint.
 The dye helps the radiologist see certain areas more clearly.